 Self-Study Sessions

-CARD Albany offers self-study opportunities for professionals and parents on topics related to autism at no cost.
+CARD Albany offers self-study opportunities at no cost for professionals and parents on topics related to autism.

-Sessions are offered at no cost and each lasts about 60-120 minutes.
+Sessions generally last 60-120 minutes.
 Each session includes lectures, multimedia examples, case studies and/or research studies.
 Sessions have been archived and can be viewed at any time following registration.

 Each participant must individually register for the training.
 Please do not share the link with other individuals.